Naturally Daily

 6. Eucalyptus Essential Oil

-Eucalyptus oil is extracted from the fresh leaves of eucalyptus tree (Eucalyptus globulus).
+Eucalyptus oil is extracted from the fresh leaves of the eucalyptus tree (Eucalyptus globulus).

 This essential oil may heal any wound.
-It’s because when this oil is exposed to the air, the ozone layer formed makes it a strong antiseptic.
+When this oil is exposed to the air, the ozone layer makes it a potent antiseptic.

 In a study published in 2015, eucalyptus oil effectively treated fungal nail infections.
 [10]